 Lifetime maximum benefits are the maximum dollar amount of covered Plan benefits for certain categories of services that will be paid on behalf of each Member by the Plan in the Member's lifetime while covered by the Plan.
-Annual maximum benefits are the maximum amount of covered Plan benefits for certain categories of services that will be paid on behalf of each Member by the Plan in the plan year while covered by the Plan.
+Annual maximum benefits are the maximum amount of covered Plan benefits for certain categories of services that will be paid on behalf of each Member by the Plan in the plan benefits for certain categories of services that will be paid on behalf of each Member by the Plan in the plan year while covered by the Plan.
 Examples of services that are subject to annual maximums are certain dental and vision benefits.